Skip to content

 Health GoalNutriScoreWhy This Score?

-Muscle GainNutriScore CProvides quick calories (525) and 8g plant protein, but high fat content is inefficient for lean muscle building.
+Muscle GainNutriScore CProvides quick calories (548) and 11.6g plant protein, but high fat content is inefficient for lean muscle building.
 Better post-workout carb sources exist.

-Diabetes ManagementNutriScore DHigh carbs (58g) and added sugars (18g) cause blood sugar spikes.
+Diabetes ManagementNutriScore DHigh carbs (50g) and sugars (11.2g) cause blood sugar spikes.
 Diabetics should avoid or limit to 15g portions with protein pairing.

 PCOS ManagementNutriScore DAdded sugars and refined carbs worsen insulin resistance.
 Not recommended for PCOS; choose whole food snacks instead.

-Pregnancy NutritionNutriScore CProvides iron (3mg) and calories for energy needs, but high sodium (850mg) may contribute to pregnancy hypertension.
+Pregnancy NutritionNutriScore CProvides iron (3mg) and calories for energy needs, but high sodium (647mg) may contribute to pregnancy hypertension.
 Limit portions.

 Viral/Flu RecoveryNutriScore CProvides quick energy and some protein, but high fat content may slow digestion.
 Better recovery foods include fresh fruits, soups, and whole grains.